COP4710-Group16/Exhibition_Center/README.md

 # Important Dates:
 * The presentation date is Dec 9th, 2020, 4 PM to 6:50 PM.
 * The project is due on Dec 9th, 2020, at 11:59 PM

+# This is a test from Tony Mak!!